SorenMesselier-Sentis/IIM-B2-Portfolio/README.md

 ## Hello !

-To view my portfolio you just have to do:
+To see my portfolio you just have to do:
 ```
 git clone git@github.com:SorenMesselier-Sentis/Portfolio.git
 ```